-One arm Australian pull-ups
+One arm australian pull-ups

 - Get into a low bar with bent knees and a pronated grip with one hand.